ZiWang55/HW1-Refactor/README.md

 If you created an application or package and would like other developers to contribute it, you will want to add guidelines for how to do so.
 The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own.

-## Tests

-Go the extra mile and write tests for your application.
-Then provide examples on how to run them.

 ---